Naoru347/TeachingPortfolio/Course_Materials/Syllabi/Intro_Programming_Java/intro_prog_syllabus_java.md

 ## Course Description

-This foundation course introduces students to core programming concepts using Python, a widely-used and accessible programming language.
+This foundation course introduces students to core programming concepts using Java, a versitile, widely-used programming language.
 Students will develop computational thinking skills and learn how computers process information through hands-on coding exercises and projects.
 The course emphasizes problem-solving strategies, algorithm development, and writing clear, well-documented code.

-Through practical examples and interactive coding sessions, students will learn to break down complex problems into manageable steps, implement solutions using Python, and verify their programs work correctly.
-By the end of the course, students will be able to design, write, and debug basic Python programs that solve real-world problems.
+Through practical examples and interactive coding sessions, students will learn to break down complex problems into manageable steps, implement solutions using Java, and verify their programs work correctly.
+By the end of the course, students will be able to design, write, and debug basic Java programs that solve real-world problems.

 ## Learning Objectives